codatio/codat-docs/docs/using-the-api/queueing-data-syncs.md

 ## Pitfalls

-- Where the same information can be garnered by using different data types, it may vary in consistency based on the data types' `lastSuccessfulSync` property.
-For example, if you calculate a company's accounts receivable (AR) position using invoices, credit notes, payments, account transactions, and customers that had a `lastSuccessfulSync` a few days prior, and compare it to the AR position on the balace sheet with the `lastSuccessfulSync` of today, the results are likely to differ.
+- Where the same metric or report could be derived using different data types, syncing data types at different schedules may cause inconsistencies.
 You need to decide on the appropriate sync frequency to ensure the data freshness fits your purpose.

+Any inconsistency may be indicated by data types' `lastSuccessfulSync` properties.

+For example, if you calculate a company's accounts receivable (AR) position using invoices, credit notes, payments, account transactions, and customers with `lastSuccessfulSync` dates of `2023-07-10`, and compare it to the AR position on the balance sheet with the `lastSuccessfulSync` of `2023-07-11`, the results are likely to differ.

 ---